Italy

 Non-residential construction

-Private investments in non-residential building marked a real term increase of 8,2% YoY in 2022, confirming the positive trend started in 2016, just briefly interrupted by a negative result in the first year of the pandemic.
+In 2023, private investment in non-residential construction will increase by +5.0% in real terms year-on-year, confirming the positive trend that started in 2016 and was only briefly interrupted by a negative result in the first year of the pandemic.

 BILLION